bronger/postfix-container/README.rst

 Overview
 ========

-This image runs a Postfix in a container that can be connected to locally.
+This image runs a Postfix in a container that can be connected to from locally running containers or programs.
 All mails sent to it are relayed to another HOST which actually sends the mails into the world.
 A typical use case is running the container in a local cluster, while using your institution's mail relay for sending.
 The Postfix